 Lenovo Thikpad P53s – Best affordable workstation for Revit

 The last unit on this roundup is an affordable workstation from Lenovo.
 This affordable machine comes with a powerful processor, plenty of RAM, and a dedicated GPU.
-All of these results is a solid option to help you carry out your projects.
+All of these results are a solid option to help you carry out your projects.

 The P53s features an 8TH Generation Intel Core i7 processor to handle computing.
 The 16 GB RAM also gives you more options in multi-tasking.
 And the Quadro P520, though not the most powerful GPU, is especially designed to handle your Revit, Autocad, and similar applications.